AWS Security Blog

 }

-As opposed to the resource-based policy example, the preceding policy uses Allow statements to enforce the identity perimeter.
-This is because VPC endpoint policies do not grant any permissions but define the maximum access allowed through the endpoint.
+The preceding policy uses Allow statements to enforce the identity perimeter.
+This is an acceptable method to write the control because like RCPs and SCPs, VPC endpoint policies do not grant any permissions but define the maximum access allowed through the endpoint.
 Your developers will be using identity-based or resource-based policies to grant permissions required by their applications.
 We use two statements in this example policy to invoke the Allow effect in two scenarios: if an action is performed by an IAM principal that belongs to your organization (StringEquals with aws:PrincipalOrgID in the AllowRequestsByOrgsIdentities statement) or if an action is performed by a service principal (Bool with aws:PrincipalIsAWSService in the AllowRequestsByAWSServicePrincipals statement).
 We do not use IfExists in the end of the condition operators in this case, because we want the condition elements to evaluate to true only if the specified keys exist in the request.

 It is important to note that in order to apply the VPC endpoint policies to requests originating from your on-premises environment, you need to configure private connectivity to AWS through AWS Direct Connect and/or AWS Site-to-Site VPN.
 Proper routing rules and DNS configurations will help you to ensure that traffic to AWS services is flowing through your VPC interface endpoints and is governed by the applied policies for supported services.
 You might also need to implement a mechanism to prevent cross-Region API requests from bypassing the identity perimeter controls within your network.